armory/documentation/_admin_guides/configure_kubernetes.md

 [//]: # (Comment) XXX NOTE don - What exactly is the point of listing the namespaces?
 [//]: # (Comment) Are these allowed namespaces, or what?

-Under dockerRegistries, you should list the account name of your docker registry.
+Under `dockerRegistries`, you should list the account name of your docker registry.

+## Persistence and Secrets Management

+In many configurations, your kubeconfig file and your docker registry password file will contain secrets that you need to protect.

+A few possibilities for managing these secrets include:
+* Placing a script in /opt/spinnaker/bin/secret to install your credentials;
+* Using a secret management system;

+If your Kubernetes cluster is non-sensitive, you can keep your kubeconfig file in a source control system.

 ## See Also